Published in 1952, The Killer Inside Me marked Jim Thompson’s bold return to fiction after a brief stint working as a journalist.

-Both versions make it possible to see Lou Ford as a product of his environment.
+Each version make it possible to conceive Lou Ford as a product of his environment.
 His mistreatment within the family unit mirrors the same dynamic in the power structure that dominates the community, while also highlighting the lack of economic opportunity in the broader landscape of the State.

 Unchecked corporate capture is running rampant.
-A shady businessman is on the verge of consolidating power by essentially rigging the municipal election.
-The main jobs available to local men require back breaking manual labour in the oil field of the strip mine.
-The most economically successful character in the entire text is a prostitute who succeeds in extorting one man in order to blackmail another.
+A shady businessman is on the verge of consolidating power by rigging the municipal election.
+The only jobs available to local men require back breaking manual labour in the oil fields of the strip mines.
+The most economically successful character in any of the texts is a prostitute who succeeds in extorting one man in order to blackmail another.

 While a Marxist reading of these texts may sound outlandish to some, one should keep in mind that Jim Thompson was an oil worker during the Great Depression, and also flirted with organized communism in the early 1940’s.

-The notion that The Killer Inside Me is a primitive, fictional case study of a psychological disorder seems unlikely.
+Thus the notion that The Killer Inside Me is strictly a primitive, fictional case study of a person with a psychological disorder seems unlikely.

-Although it’s not explicitly stated in the text, I think The Killer Inside Me draws connections between Lou’s disorder and the oppressive economic system that controls him.
-It seems to say his crimes are a perverse reaction to a lifetime of latent abuse at the hands of various masters.
+Although it’s not explicitly stated, I think The Killer Inside Me draws connections between Lou’s disorder and the oppressive economic system that controls him.
+It seems to say his crimes are a perverse reaction to a lifetime of latent abuse at the hands of his various masters.

 You can (usually) watch the 1976 film version for free on YouTube.

-If you enjoyed this “Book vs. Movie” style post, check out our Graham Greene’s The Third Man.
+If you enjoyed this “Book vs. Movie” style post, check out Graham Greene’s The Third Man.